piyushsachdeva/AzureDevOps-Zero-to-Hero/demo-generator/readme.md

 ### 7. Run the Application

 Finally, run the project.
-The application will start, and you can access it through your web browser.
+The application will start, and you can provide the details such as org name, PAT token, project name etc

 ```bash
 dotnet run --project ADOGenerator.csproj